Kal Naga: Film

-After "Sleepless Nights" aka: Sahar El Layali, Abol Naga acted in more films in a short period of time.
-In 2004 he played naval officer Lt Hasan Hosny in Yom El Karama (Dignity Day), followed by his character Kimo in a popular romantic comedy Hob El Banat (Girl's Love).
-In 2005–2006 he appeared in several more films: Harb Italia (Italian War), Malek wa Ketaba (Heads and Tails), and the romantic comedy Banat West El Balad (Downtown Girls).
+After "Sleepless Nights," aka: Sahar El Layali, Abol Naga acted in more films in a short period of time.
+In 2004, he played naval officer Lt Hasan Hosny in Yom El Karama (Dignity Day), followed by his character Kimo in the popular romantic comedy Hob El Banat (Girl's Love).
+In 2005–2006, he appeared in several more films: Italia's War, Malek wa Ketaba (Heads and Tails), and the romantic comedy Banat West El Balad (Downtown Girls).

-In 2006 he appeared as the lead in Leabet el hob (The Game of Love) – for which he received Best Actor at the Alexandra International Film Festival.
+In 2006, he appeared as the lead in Leabet el hob (The Game of Love) – for which he received Best Actor at the Alexandra International Film Festival.
 He also appeared in Tamer El-Bustani's independent short film: Qutat Baladi (Stray Cats).
 In the same year he was introduced to English speaking audiences in the role of Gabe Hassan in the American/Canadian production Civic Duty, It premiered at Tribecca film Festival in New york, and nominated at the Cairo International Film Festival 2007, his performance created a lot of attention to his talent and since then was often described by media as the next Omar Sharif.

 In a review of In the Heliopolis Flat, Mohamed El-Assyouti of Al-Ahram Weekly noted a tendency for Abol Naga "to have been type-cast as the middle-class romantic star co-lead in almost all his films this year".
 His subsequent portrayal of Farid in the crime mystery Kashf Hesab gained him more positive critical attention.
-In the same year, Abol Naga played the lead Ez in the action/thriller/drama Agamista.
-In 2008 he portrayed Ramez in the comedy Habibi Naeman.
-In 2009 he appeared as a lead Cherif in One-Zero and then produced and appeared as the lead in first time director Ahmad Abdalla's Heliopolis as Ibrahim.
-In 2010 he continued the working relationship by starring in and co-producing Abdalla's second film: Microphone.
-Originally due for mainstream release in Cairo on January 26, 2011, the film was re-released after the protests in Tahrir Square and won numerous awards and gained a regional and worldwide acclaim.
+The same year, Abol Naga played the lead Ez in the action/thriller/drama Agamista.
+In 2008, he portrayed Ramez in the comedy Habibi Naeman.
+In 2009, he appeared as a lead character in One-Zero and then produced and appeared as the lead in first-time director Ahmad Abdalla's Heliopolis as Ibrahim.
+In 2010, he continued the working relationship by starring in and co-producing Abdalla's second film: Microphone.
+Originally due for mainstream release in Cairo on January 26, 2011, the film was re-released after the protests in Tahrir Square and won numerous awards and gained regional and worldwide acclaim.

-Naga has a record of presence at International Film Festivals, either as a performer or a jury member.
-In 2009–2010 attended 12 international film festivals including the Venice Film Festival, Toronto's TIFF, Vancouver's VIFF, Cairo's CIFF, Abu Dhabi's ADIFF, Doha Tribeca Film Festival, London's BFI, and Thessaloniki FF, inviting him either as a jury member or as an actor in his award-winning movies "Microphone", "One-Zero" or "Heliopolis".
+Naga has a record of being present at international film festivals, as a performer or a jury member.
+In 2009–2010, attended 12 international film festivals including the Venice Film Festival, Toronto's TIFF, Vancouver's VIFF, Cairo's CIFF, Abu Dhabi's ADIFF, Doha Tribeca Film Festival, London's BFI, and Thessaloniki FF, inviting him either as a jury member or as an actor in his award-winning movies "Microphone", "One-Zero" or "Heliopolis".

-In an interview in 2010 Abol Naga said "From the industry side, my biggest challenge is to find original roles".
+In an interview in 2010, Abol Naga said, "From the industry side, my biggest challenge is to find original roles".